9/11 Living Memorial

 - Compose marketing materials, such as brochures and pamphlets

-VOICES Social Work and Sociology Intern will provide an opportunity to work with 9/11 victims' family members, survivors, rescue and recovery workers and others impacted by the terrorist attacks on September 11, 2001.
+Social Work and Sociology Interns will work in our New Jersey office with 9/11 victims' family members, survivors, rescue and recovery workers and others impacted by the terrorist attacks on September 11, 2001.
 Training will be provided on our relational database and assessment tools.

 - Work with staff to conduct oral history interviews and scan photographs and keepsakes for the Living Memorial project

 - Search internet and other sources to locate families of victims not in our database